FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 The Authorization Code grant is the main OAuth grant involving users, so that is the one to examine.

 If you look closely at the specifications, it's clear that authentication is critical to this grant.
-From [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749), the OAuth 2.0 standard, the authorization server is:
+From [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749), the OAuth2 standard, the authorization server is:

 > The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.